-

 - Juvenile giant grouper are bright yellow with large, irregular black or dark brown bars.

-- As adult, irregular patterns break up and their coloring becomes a muted, mottled olive-gray.
+- As adults, irregular patterns break up and their coloring becomes a muted, mottled olive-gray.

 Animal Fact